sovity/dataspace-portal/docs/product/user-documentation/Authority Organization Management.md

 ## Status Types

-- _Active_: Fully registered organizations
+- "Active": Fully registered organizations
-- _Invited_: Organization invitation has been sent, but was not yet accepted
+- "Invited": Organization invitation has been sent, but was not yet accepted
-- _Onboarding_: The Admin of an invited organization has already logged-in at least once and needs to fill in organization details
+- "Onboarding": The Admin of an invited organization has already logged-in at least once and needs to fill in organization details
-- _Pending_: Organization has sent a registration request
+- "Pending": Organization has sent a registration request
-- _Rejected_: Organization registration request has been rejected
+- "Rejected": Organization registration request has been rejected

 Click in the row of an organization to view the organization details.
 Quickly switch between two organization detail pages by using the arrows at the top left of the details view.